 “Jelly baff” and other similar products are bath time play products that help encourage children to have fun in the tub.
 These products are usually in the form of a powder which is added to the bath water and turns it into a jelly or goo like texture.
 The issue with Jelly baths is that we’ve had many reports from people who are unable to dissolve or dilute the jelly bath water despite following the product’s instructions.
 The undissolved product can cause damage to your drainage system, especially over time with repeat usage of the product.

 Bath jelly has a gelatinous texture that can cling to the inside of your pipes, and over time, the undissolved jelly and thickening additives can accumulate within the drainage system and cause or influence a blockage.
+This buildup can eventually result in a clogged drain, which may require professional unclogging services to resolve.

 Bath Bombs